menanashat/SALES_PREDICTION/README.md

 # SALES_PREDICTION
-achine learning project that involves building a model to predict the sales of a product or service based on various features or characteristics of the product, such as price, promotion, advertising, and seasonality.
+machine learning project that involves building a model to predict the sales of a product or service based on various features or characteristics of the product, such as price, promotion, advertising, and seasonality.